 What can I say about the sunsets here that James Joyce, the poet, hasn’t already said better than I can?
 Only that you must experience the incredible views while you are here!
 The Jubilee Suites sunsets are magnificent and brand new every evening.
 And the fact that we have an elevated and panoramic view of the sky over Mobile Bay makes them seem even more magnificent!
 It’s one of the big reasons we fell in love with this property the moment we saw it.

 Since we’ve lived here, Jim and I have taken the time most evenings to stop what we are doing and simply enjoy the view from our great room or outside on the bluff.
-And we love it when our guests join us in our nightly Sunset Celebrations.
+And we love it when our guests join us around the firepit for the occasional Sunset Celebration.
 It has been a wonderful habit to cultivate… one of slowing down at the end of the day, reconnecting with each other, taking stock, and counting our blessings as we view the ever-changing sky.
 Some sunsets are red, some orange, some are simply hazy, some turn the sky pink and purple as the sun sinks below the horizon.
 On many nights, the sunset provides long reflections across the water and the overall effect is just breathtaking.
 We’ve taken tons of pictures and we have yet to do the beauty justice!